Elberton, Georgia

-Elberton is the largest city in Elbert County, Georgia, United States.
+Elberton is the county seat and the largest city in Elbert County, Georgia, United States.
 The population was 4,653 at the 2010 census.

-The city is the county seat of Elbert County.
+Elberton is known as the "granite capital of the world".

 History

 Settled in the 1780s, Elbert was designated seat of the newly formed Elbert County in 1790.
 It was incorporated as a town in 1803 and as a city in 1896.
 Like Elbert County, Elberton is named for Samuel Elbert.

-Elberton is known as the "Granite Capital of the World".